-- Be a respected (distinguished) Edmontonian (community leader) who maintains a positive public profile, while supporting and advocating the mission, values and objectives of the ESC.
+- Be a respected Edmontonian who demonstrates leadership in the community and maintains a positive public profile, while supporting and advocating the mission, values and objectives of the ESC.

 - Be a person available to the ESC for: consultation, assistance, attendance at pre-established events, other roles as mutually agreed upon.

 - Advance the goals and sphere of influence of the ESC, represent and serve the membership in all its activities to advance sport, active recreation and active living in Edmonton.

 - Demonstrate a commitment to equity, diversity, and inclusion in their daily life.

 It is important that Board Members have the ability to listen and consider differing viewpoints as they work toward consensus decisions.
 Every effort will be made to reach a consensus (a decision all can live with) when making decisions.
 Should there be an impasse on any significant issues a vote will be taken and whatever decision is made will be final and unanimously supported.

 Code of Ethics and Conduct: